mmomtchev/everything-json/doc/API.md

 ### type

-The underlying type of the JSON element
+The underlying type of the JSON element.

 Type: (`"object"` | `"array"` | `"string"` | `"number"` | `"boolean"` | `"null"`)